 They draw on themselves.

-Narrator: "And that was so pretty, she coloured herself all sorts of colours almost entirely all over."
+Narrator: "And that was so pretty, she coloured herself all sorts of colours almost entirely all over."to color oneself:

 You color yourself.